 Labor and Employment Law Section

-Session D: 4:00 p.m. – 5:30 p.m.
+Session D: 3:00 p.m. – 5:00 p.m.

-You Will Learn:
+You Will Learn

-Joshua Goodbaum, Garrison Levin-Epstein Fitzgerald & Pirrotti P.C, New Haven
+Joshua R. Goodbaum, Garrison Levin-Epstein Fitzgerald & Pirrotti PC, New Haven

 Attorney Goodbaum is a partner at Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C., in New Haven, where he represents individuals in employment and civil rights matters.
 He serves as Chair of the Labor & Employment Law Section and on the Executive Committee of the Federal Practice Section of the Connecticut Bar Association.
 He has written and spoken widely on a variety of topics related to employment law.
 In addition to his work representing employees, Josh also enjoys assisting his fellow lawyers with appeals and other complex legal writing projects, regardless of the subject matter.

-Zachary D. Schurin, Pullman & Comley LLC, Hartford
+Robert C. Hinton, Pullman & Comley LLC, Hartford

 Attorney Hinton has extensive experience in all phases of commercial and complex litigation and employment law counseling and is a member of the firm’s Labor, Employment Law & Employee Benefits Department.
 He has represented a wide range of clients from small business owners to Fortune 500 companies.
 He regularly litigates and counsels on breach of contract claims; employment discrimination claims; non-compete litigation; wage and hour claims; Family Medical Leave Act claims; ERISA benefit denial of disability claims; enforcement/execution of domestic and foreign judgments; recovery of funds, assets, and property; commercial landlord/tenant matters; unfair and/or deceptive trade practices; and fraudulent conveyances.
 Prior to beginning his legal career, Bob served more than eight years on active duty in the United States Army.